 Table 2 lists these cases by their distance from Washington DC.
 Again the geographical pattern is striking.
 Moscow is more likely to pull its punches for cases closer to Washington.
 While geography is simply a proxy for other factors that condition the strength of Western deterrence, these factors combine to create a gradient of decreasing deterrence.
 Russian operations directly against the United States are limited to cyber influence and espionage operations.
 Operations against Estonia are still restrained—given its membership in NATO—but also include a punishing wave of DDoS attacks.
 Ukraine is not a member of NATO and is highly salient to Russia, but it borders European NATO states and was in negotiation for EU membership when the crisis began.
 Russian attacks are diverse but fall short of overt, avowed military intervention.
 Georgia is not a NATO member and is deep in Russia’s sphere of influence.
-Russia intervened in Georgia using overt military force, as well as cyber attacks.
+Russia intervened in Georgia using overt military force, as well as cyber-attacks.

 Estonia (2007)

 A signal event in the brief history of cyber conflict was the 2007 DDoS attack that roiled Estonia.
 It was precipitated by the relocation of a Soviet-era statue from the center of Tallinn to its outskirts, which sparked rioting by the Russian minority resulting in injuries and one death.
 That evening internet traffic surged beyond average peak loads by a factor of ten or more and degraded the availability of government, media, and banking websites and cash machines.
 “The most wired country in Europe” (Davis 2007) was uniquely dependent on online transactions, and no country, let alone a NATO member, had ever been attacked so suddenly and aggressively by a botnet.
 Estonia’s defense minister considered but ultimately rejected invoking Article V, the collective defense clause of the NATO treaty, instead requesting and receiving technical assistance (Traynor 2007).
-The attacks were mitigated through a lot of informal technical collaboration (the “beer and sauna” protocol), but they continued in some form for two and a half weeks.
+The attacks continued in some form for two and a half weeks.
 Some ambiguity about responsibility persists, but evidence suggests coordination from the Russian government in collaboration with so-called patriotic hackers (Schmidt 2013).

 The 2007 campaign reflects a cautious Russian effort in the gray zone, which was not only conditioned by NATO’s general deterrence posture but also enabled by its ambiguity.
 Estonia, a former Soviet republic, had joined NATO in 2004 over Russian objections.
 The gap in time between NATO ascension and the Russian cyber campaign is telling; in Georgia and Ukraine the mere prospect of future NATO membership contributed to the crisis.
 Russia acted to register a grievance and test NATO responses, not to defend a vital interest.
 The Estonian attacks were more of an opportunistic protest rather than a determined bid to change (or return) the status quo, although tools had been prepared for patriotic hackers prior to the removal of the statue in anticipation of just such an opportunity.
 All sides--the belligerents, their agents, their targets, and external audiences--were relatively inexperienced with cyber operations at scale in 2007.
-The legal status of a cyber attack had not yet been clarified (Joubert 2012), which provided both an opportunity and a constraint for Russia.
+The legal status of a cyber-attack had not yet been clarified (Joubert 2012), which provided both an opportunity and a constraint for Russia.
 NATO would be unlikely to seriously consider formally responding so long as Russia avoided causing serious harm.
 Estonia ultimately treated the incident as a law enforcement matter, arresting a teenaged hacker in Tallinn.
 The tacit agreement between adversaries to limit the scope of conflict and obfuscate responsibility to avoid escalation echoes the logic of covert confrontation in the Cold War (Carson 2018).